kubeshop/tracetest/README.md

 # Tracetest

 Tracetest is a trace-based testing tool that leverages the data contained in your distributed traces to produce easy to create, yet super powerful integration tests.
+You can verify activity deep inside your system by asserting on data and flow information contained in the OpenTelemetry traces and span attributes.
+This can include:

-You can verify activity deep inside your system, even events that occur on 'the other side' of an async message queue.
-Verifying the timing of different steps in your process via an automated test is also a valuable use case.
+- testing events that occur on 'the other side' of an async message queue, even though the original async call has returned earlier.
+- assertions based on the timing of different steps in your process.
+- wildcard assertions across common types of activities, ie all gRPC return codes should be 0, all database calls should happen in less than 100ms.
+- test long running processes instrumented with OpenTelemetry tracing to assert proper operation deep in the process.
+- verify the quality of your OpenTelemetry instrumentation and enforce standards.

 # Features

 - Test by executing a REST or gRPC call to trigger the test.
 Can also import your Postman Collections.
 - [Add assertions](https://kubeshop.github.io/tracetest/adding-assertions/) based on return data from trigger call and/or data contained in the spans in your distributed trace.
-- Enables white box testing in which internal structure, design and coding of software are tested to verify flow of input-output and to improve design, usability and security.
 - Specify which spans to check in assertions via the [advanced selector language](https://kubeshop.github.io/tracetest/advanced-selectors/).
 - Define checks against the attributes in these spans, including properties, return status, or timing.
 - Tests can be created via graphical UI or via [YAML-based test definition file](https://kubeshop.github.io/tracetest/test-definition-file/).